-- Clean up soon after cooking.
+- Clean the Cobb Grill immediately after cooking.
 Grill plate taken off of the fuel source cools down quickly.

 - Takes about ten minutes to get your charcoal prepped from lighting.

-- Takes about ten minutes to heat the grill once assembled after charcoal is ready.
+- It takes about ten minutes to heat the grill once assembled with the fuel source lit.